East Palestine Train Derailment

 Information gathered by the team can help public health responders understand how the derailment incident may be impacting the health of residents in the affected communities and inform decision making.

-Who should I call if I have questions about air monitoring, water sampling, or cleaning services for my home?
+Whom should I contact if I have questions about air monitoring, water sampling, or cleaning services for my home or office?